vtst/google-apps-scripts/VtstAddonTriggerLib/README.md

 #### Writing the Trigger Function

 Your trigger handler function should be named `managedAddonTriggerFunction` by default.
 (You can customize this name using the [global configuration options](#global-configuration-options) if desired.)
-This function is automatically invoked by the Addon Trigger Library and receives two arguments:
+It shall call `VtstAddonTriggerLib.runTrigger` with a callback function taking two arguments:

 * `docId`: The ID of the Google Document or Spreadsheet the trigger is running for.
 * `settings`: The custom settings object you previously passed to `AddonTriggerLib.setConfigForActiveDocument` (or `setConfigForActiveSpreadsheet`).